AdityaShetty11/BASF-Case-Study/README.md

 ### Reviews & Ratings
 - User reviews and ratings are stored in Redux state
-- Data is lost on page reload (as per requirements)
+- Data is lost on page reload
 - Each book can have one review and rating per user session

 ## 📡 API Integration